cert-manager/cert-manager/design/acme-orders-challenges-crd.md

-Whilst this controller works with a single ACME *Challenge* only, in order to avoid introducing a third resource type (i.e. `Authorization`), the Challenge controller is responsible for accepting the **authorization** associated with the challenge.
+Whilst this controller works with a single ACME *Challenge* only, in order to avoid introducing a third resource type (i.e. `Authorization`), the Challenge controller is responsible for accepting the **ACME authorization** associated with the challenge.

 After the authorization has been accepted, the `status.state` field of the Challenge resource will be set to the state of the **authorization**.
 The state